Dr Robert Gaitskell KC

 Tel: +44 (0)20 7544 2600

-Dr Robert Gaitskell QC practises from Keating Chambers, specialising in technology, engineering and construction disputes, often of an international nature.
-He was called to the Bar in 1978, appointed Queen’s Counsel in 1994 and sat as a Recorder (part-time judge) from 2000-2010.
-Robert Gaitskell predominately acts as an arbitrator, adjudicator, dispute board member and mediator.
+Dr Robert Gaitskell KC practises from Keating Chambers, specialising in technology, engineering and construction disputes, often of an international nature.
+He was called to the Bar in 1978, appointed Queen’s Counsel in 1994 and sat as a Recorder (part-time judge) from 2000 – 2010.
+Robert Gaitskell predominantly acts as an arbitrator, adjudicator, dispute board member and mediator.
 He is both a lawyer and a professional engineer.
 He is the editor of ‘Keating Construction Dispute Resolution Handbook’ (3rd edition 2016); and a former Vice President of the IEE/ IET (Europe’s biggest professional engineering institution).
 He is a member of the Singapore National Electricity Market Dispute Resolution & Compensation Panel.
 Dr Gaitskell is the chairman of a dispute board for a Euro 20 billion nuclear energy project.
 He writes extensively and lectures throughout the world on legal/engineering subjects, including at CERN in Geneva and Xerox PARC in Silicon valley.

 In addition to his practice at the Bar, Robert Gaitskell is a Chartered Engineer and Fellow of the Institution of Engineering and Technology and is a former Senator of the Engineering Council.
 He is also a Fellow of the Institution of Mechanical Engineers and a Fellow of the Chartered Institute of Arbitrators.
 Robert Gaitskell’s wide experience as an engineer, both in the UK and abroad, has included power generation, transmission, distribution and application, motor control and oil rig design.

-Robert Gaitskell has lectured on The University of London (King’s College and Queen Mary’s) LLMs in International Arbitration, dealing with Infrastructure arbitrations.
+Robert Gaitskell has lectured on the University of London (King’s College and Queen Mary’s) LLMs in International Arbitration, dealing with Infrastructure arbitrations.
 Chambers & Partners’ directory consistently recommends him as a leading international arbitrator.

 He also regularly carries out expert determinations involving complex engineering disputes.
 He is Chairman of the IET/IMechE Joint Committee on Model Forms, which produces the MF/1-4 suite of contracts used for major electro-mechanical projects worldwide.
 His doctorate from King’s College London concerned standard form engineering contracts.
 He is a Bencher of Gray’s Inn and a former member of the Council of the Inns of Court (COIC) Tribunals Appointment Body.
+Robert has recently been appointed to the panel of mediators for the Japan International Mediation Centre in Kyoto (JIMC-Kyoto).

 - Dr Gaitskell has conducted over 100 arbitrations, throughout the world.
 He regularly lectures on the subject, including for the ICC, SIMC, CIArb etc.